Skip to main content

 Festive

-Indonesian sesame balls - chewy glutinous rice balls filled with sweet mung bean paste, coated in sesame seeds, deep-fried until golden.
-Crispy sesame exterior, soft chewy shell, sweet smooth filling.
-Chinese-Indonesian origin.
-Also called biji ketawa ('laughing seeds' - they 'smile' open when fried).
-Served warm.
-Popular at Chinese Indonesian celebrations, dim sum restaurants, street vendors.
-Similar to Chinese jian dui.
-Addictive texture combination.
+Indonesian sesame balls: chewy glutinous rice balls filled with sweet mung bean paste, rolled in sesame seeds and deep-fried until golden.
+You get a crisp sesame shell, a soft chewy layer, and a smooth sweet center.
+They're Chinese-Indonesian in origin and also called biji ketawa ('laughing seeds') because they split open like a smile as they fry.
+Served warm, they show up at Chinese Indonesian celebrations, dim sum restaurants and street stalls, and they're close to the Chinese jian dui.

 vegetarianveganContains: Sesame